-The Auto Restore feature of the Backup module allows you to automatically restore a backup of your WordPress site in case it crashes.
+BlogVault’s Auto Restore feature from inside the Backup module allows you to automatically restore a backup of your WordPress site in case it crashes.
 The backup version you select will be used to restore your site to the same domain (and URL) that you had, within minutes.
 You can choose either the latest backup or another backup version of your WordPress site for this purpose.

 When Will You Use Auto-Restore?

 From database corruption to human error, there can be many causes for service disruption.
+This is where BlogVault’s automatic backups and restoration feature comes in play.
 Auto-Restore helps you get back to serving your customers quickly by performing an automatic restoration of your site.

 Automatically Restoring Your WordPress Site

 The first step to automatically restoring your site is in choosing the backup version you would like to restore.

 You can restore your WordPress site using the Auto Restore feature in one of two ways:

 1. Directly from the Auto Restore feature of the Backup module.
 This will restore the latest backup version of your WordPress site.

 2. From the History feature (the first tab under the Backup module)

 The History page allows you to choose any backup version to Auto Restore your WordPress site from.